bablr-lang/language-en-json/README.md

 # @bablr/language-en-json

-A BABLR language for JSON
+A BABLR language for parsing CSTML-flavored JSON